Termication/I-care/README.md

 ## Project Overview

-I CARE is a platform dedicated to providing students in South Africa with easy access to mental health professionals.
+I CARE is a platform dedicated to providing students in Africa with easy access to mental health professionals.
 Our mission is to combat the stigma surrounding mental health and offer a confidential, user-friendly system where students can book therapy sessions, either virtual or in-person, with verified doctors.
 The platform also enables doctors to manage appointments, interact with community posts, and communicate with students via a chat feature.

 ## Table of Contents